AFM-SPM/TopoStats/docs/installation.md

 You may have Python installed on your system but should use a [Python Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/) such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and install and use TopoStats under the Virtual Environment.
-The versions of Python supported are Python >=3.8 and so when creating your virtual environment you should specify this `3.8` as the minimum.
+The versions of Python supported are Python >=3.10 and <= 3.11 and so when creating your virtual environment you should specify this `3.10` as the minimum.

 ## Setting up Conda